Location of Teacher and Classroom Resources

 Teaching Collection: Professional resources for teachers including lesson plans, instructional strategies, and more.

-French Collection: Children's books and teacher resources have been merged into one collection.
+French Collection: Children's books and teacher resources in one collection.

 Research Collection: Scholarly resources that report on past and current research in the field of Education.
-The collection focuses on Canadian and Indigenous education, with deep holdings in the areas of curriculum, social justice, instructional strategies, and research methods.
+The collection focuses on Canadian and Indigenous education, curriculum, social justice, instructional strategies, and research methods.

-More Online: ebooks for children & teachers, video from curio.ca at the CBC, Campus at the NFB, On-Core, Learn360, and more.
+More Online: ebooks for children & teachers, video from CBC's curio.ca, NFB's CAMPUS, On-Core, Learn360, and more.